Asia Pacific Disaster Response Fund

 - The United Nations humanitarian/resident coordinator (H/RC) has confirmed the scale and implications of the disaster and has indicated a general amount of funding that would be required to assist in alleviating the situation.

-Assistance from the fund will be provided in the form of a grant in an amount totaling up to $3 million per event.
+Assistance from the fund is provided in the form of a grant in an amount totaling up to $3 million per event.
 Factors that may influence the size of the grant can be (i) geographical extent of damage; (ii) initial estimate of death, injuries, and displaced persons; (iii) the response capacity of key agencies in the country; and (iv) the date and magnitude of the last disaster that affected the country (thereby taking into account the cumulative effect of disasters on the country’s ability to respond).
-Each distinct, nationally-declared disaster will be regarded as a separate event and hence be eligible for assistance, irrespective of whether it is issued for the same disaster-affected DMC or in the same calendar year.

 Who is eligible to receive the grant?

 All ADB DMCs are eligible for grant assistance from the fund.
-Recipients will be central governments that may allocate funds to local governments, government agencies, and other suitable national or international entities, including nongovernmental organizations.
+Recipients are central governments that may allocate funds to local governments, government agencies, and other suitable national or international entities, including nongovernmental organizations.

 Who supports the grant?